 Dee, Ansley, and our friend Julie Field began discussing the challenges to making this happen roughly 10,000 miles away.
 We started small in 2011, with 15 girls and a dream to help the girls make it to college!
 Well, some 8 years later, under the expert guidance of Julie, our executive director, that small group of girls helped develop the foundation of an incredibly successful tutoring and life skills program that helps young Ethiopian girls thrive and excel in school and more importantly, life.
 100% of our girls are passing high school, their national exams and making it to college.

-Our PinK Pal program currently has 135 girls attending university on track to complete their degrees.
+Our PinK Girl University Scholarship program currently has 150 girls attending national university or private college on track to complete their degrees.

 Research has shown that girls continue to be the single most excluded group in the world.
 Girls in Bahir Dar and Ethiopia rarely finish their education, with many not making it past the 8th grade.
 PinK Girl is helping girls complete their educational dreams and more importantly, is an effective way of providing the girls with power, autonomy and independence to make genuine choices over the lives, their families and their community.
 We know PinK Girl is changing lives.

 Sadly, Dee passed away on March 10, 2014, after her valiant fight with breast cancer.
 Her family is committed to continuing her legacy of helping change the lives of young girls in Ethiopia.

 When a girl has self-belief and is supported by her family and community;

 when she's empowered with skills, ideas and knowledge;